Yellow Fingers

 Yellow Fingers is a 1926 American silent drama film directed by Emmett J. Flynn and written by Eve Unsell.
 The film stars Olive Borden, Ralph Ince, Claire Adams, Edward Peil, Sr., Otto Matieson, and Nigel De Brulier.
 The film was released on March 21, 1926, by Fox Film Corporation.

+Plot

+As described in a film magazine review, Captain Shane, a South Seas trader, known on the island as "Brute" Shane due to the roughhouse methods he uses on his men and native islanders, rears Saina, a half-caste, as if she was a young white woman.
+Now grown to womanhood, Saina has come to love her guardian.
+Nona, an English damsel, stows away on Shane's ship to escape Kwong Li, a Chinese man who desires her.
+When Saina finds that Shane loves Nona and learns the secret circumstances of her birth, she temporarily reverts to native ways, and even performs a native dance in traditional islander clothing with grace and abandon.
+Saina turns out to be the Rajah's granddaughter and a hereditary queen of the island.
+Shane sails away with Nona.

 Cast

-Preservation status
+Preservation

-The film is preserved with a copy located in Europe.
+Yellow Fingers is preserved with a copy located in Europe.